-A hot spare cannot be selected if it is already part of an existing virtual disk.
+A dedicated hot spare cannot be assigned to another virtual disk.

 The physical disk assigned as the global hot spare has failed

 When prompted at system startup, press Ctrl+R to access the BIOS Configuration Utility Ctrl+R. In the BIOS Configuration Utility Ctrl+R, select View Virtual Disk Details and press Enter.
 Determine whether the physical disk that is designated as the global hot spare has a status of Failed.